fbpx

 Some key points to remember:

-• Base flashing is the solution for front walls.
-Base flashing is one length of flashing that is bent (along the length) to match the pitch of the roof.
-Base flashing is installed over underlayment, but under siding and shingles, so you may not be able to see it from the ground.
+• Base flashing is for front walls.
+It is one length of flashing bent (along the length) to match the pitch of the roof.
+Base flashing is installed over underlayment but under siding and shingles, so you may not be able to see it from the ground.

 • Step flashing should always be used where the roof deck meets a sidewall.
 Pieces of step flashing are bent at an angle relative to the roof pitch and installed along the full length of the sidewall where it joins the roof deck.
 The flashing should be partially exposed along the wall.
 Since you can see step flashing, some homeowners choose a more expensive flashing material like copper to achieve a certain aesthetic.